Welcome from the Dean

 A Critical Role in Society

-William Allen White once said: "In education we are striving not to teach youth to make a living, but to make a life."
+“In education, we are striving not to teach youth to make a living, but to make a life.”

 If you’d like to learn more about the School of Journalism and Mass Communications at KU, please contact the dean’s office at 785-864-4755 or email us at jschool@ku.edu.
 We’d like to hear from you!